wiremock/wiremock/docs-v2/_docs/running-standalone.md

 If this option isn't used WireMock will default to its own self-signed certificate.

+`--keystore-type`: The HTTPS keystore type.
+Usually JKS or PKCS12.

 `--keystore-password`: Password to the keystore, if something other than "password".
 Note: the behaviour of this changed in version 2.27.0.
 Previously this set Jetty's key manager password, whereas now it